-Participation in all extra-curricular activities, programs, and student clubs shall be available to all students without regard to actual or perceived sex, sexual orientation, gender, gender identity or gender expression.

-All student clubs are to have equal access to facilities and a fair opportunity to meet.

-No extra-curricular activity, program, or club is to be labeled or scheduled with the result of the separation of students on the basis of actual or perceived sex, sexual orientation, gender, gender identity or gender expression.
+- 1. Participation in all extra-curricular activities, programs, and student clubs shall be available to all students without regard to actual or perceived sex, sexual orientation, gender, gender identity or gender expression. - 2.
+All student clubs are to have equal access to facilities and a fair opportunity to meet. - 3.
+No extra-curricular activity, program, or club is to be labeled or scheduled with the result of the separation of students based on actual or perceived sex, sexual orientation, gender, gender identity or gender expression.
 Participation in student clubs will follow guidelines for student body activities and student club bylaws.